sund/HexBright/HexBright_Mine/SJSHexBrightFLEX_h/SJSHexLightFLEX_h_Version_History.md

 Cherry picked dazzle improvements from https://github.com/digitalmisery/HexBrightFLEX:
 - Changed the way dazzle works and set flicker rate to match the known frequencies for vertigo (about 5 to 20Hz): http://en.wikipedia.org/wiki/Flicker_vertigo
-- Cherry pick SOS from https://github.com/jaebird/samples.git
+- Cherry pick SOS from https://github.com/jaebird/samples.git.
 - Added SOS to dazzle mode.
-To get there: press and hold pwr button to get dazzle, then 2 second long press again for SOS
+To get there press and hold pwr button to get dazzle, then 2 second long press again for SOS

 ---
 UPDATE LOG:
 1-10-13